 If you like being on the water, Newport is filled with a variety of water-based activities.
 Sailing is a common pastime, but you can also find kayaking and stand-up paddleboarding!

-If you’re interested in learning more about Newport’s history, the Audobain museum and Naval War College are two good places to start.
+If you’re interested in learning more about Newport’s history, the Naval War College is a good places to start.
 Bowen Wharf and Bannister’s Wharves are home to a number of locally-owned shops and restaurants.